searchspring/snap/packages/snap-preact-components/src/components/Organisms/FilterSummary/readme.md

 ```

 ### title
 The `title` prop contains the title of the filter summary wrapper.
-Default is `'Current Filters'`
+The default is `'Current Filters'`

 ```jsx
 <FilterSummary filters={controller.store.filters} title={'Current Filters'} />